Skull Base Tumor Surgery Chennai | Expert Removal

 The Role of THANC Hospital in Skull Base Surgery

-THANC Hospital (The Head and Neck Centre & Hospital) in Chennai is a leading center for the diagnosis and treatment of skull base tumors.
+THANC Hospital (The Head and Neck Centre & Hospital) in Kilpauk, Chennai is a specialized center for the diagnosis and treatment of skull base tumors.
 Dr. Vidhyadharan Sivakumar and his team offer a comprehensive range of services, including:

 - Advanced diagnostic imaging